ni/install-systemlink-enterprise/release-notes/2022-11/README.md

-# SystemLink Enterprise 11-2022 Release Notes
+# SystemLink Enterprise 2022-11 Release Notes

-The 11-2022 release bundle for SystemLink Enterprise has been published to <https://niedge01.jfrog.io>.
+The 2022-11 release bundle for SystemLink Enterprise has been published to <https://niedge01.jfrog.io>.
 Work with your account representative to obtain credentials to access these artifacts.

-**Note:**  If you are upgrading from the 07-2022 release or earlier.
-Complete the steps in [FileIngestionDatabaseRecovery.md](FileIngestionDatabaseRecovery.md) to avoid losing file metadata.

 ## New Feature